 Traditional Employee Benefits in Vietnam

-The package of employee benefits for a developer in Vietnam used to be relatively simple: a defined monthly salary, plus a guaranteed 13th month salary for Lunar New Year.
+The package of employee benefits for a developer in Vietnam used to be relatively simple; a defined monthly salary, plus a bonus for Lunar New Year.

 Of course, there is definitely an art to setting an appropriate salary: see our guide to developer salaries here.
 However, it is the area of employee benefits that is evolving rapidly in Vietnam, especially in the IT sector.
 Increasing competition means that employees are expecting more that the traditional offering.